influxdata/influxdb/query/docs/SPEC.md

 Most operations output one table for every table they receive from the input stream.

-Operations that modify the partition keys or values will need to repartition the tables in the output stream.
+Operations that modify the group keys or values will need to regroup the tables in the output stream.

 ### Built-in operations